torynfarr/alexa/README.md

 The currency conversion (*ExchangeRate*) intent provides an example of using a custom slot which supports canonical names and multiple aliases.

-The skill features a summary report which is reachable by simply saying *"Alexa, open Litecoin Pool.*", without including an initial utterance.
+The skill features a summary report which is reachable by simply saying *"Alexa, open Litecoin Pool."*, without including an initial utterance.

-Lastly, you can say *"Alexa, ask Litecoin Pool for help.* to hear a list of the questions you can ask the skill.
+Lastly, you can say *"Alexa, ask Litecoin Pool for help."* to hear a list of the questions you can ask the skill.

 ## Additional Information